The Station Piazza unveiled

 New play space in Gosford CBD

-Gosford Leagues Club Field is being transformed into a landmark regional play space!.
-There's something for everyone, with unstructured play zones, shady picnic areas, a tidal waterway and open green space.
+Gosford Leagues Club Field is being transformed into a landmark regional play space with unstructured play zones, shady picnic areas, a tidal waterway and open green lawns.

-HCCDC is activating Newcastle by strengthening connections between the city and waterfront, creating new housing and job opportunities, and delivering attractive public spaces connected to better transport.
+We're activating Newcastle by strengthening connections between the city and waterfront, creating new housing, job opportunities and public spaces connected to transport.

 Honeysuckle urban renewal